willkg/blog/posts/mozilla/socorro_2017.rst

   to migrate it over.
 We have a **lot** of data, so we had to copy the data from one cluster to another cluster and transform it along the way.
 It's really difficult to do that quickly.
-We were mucking with Groovy script embedded in a reindex-from-remote command.
+We were mucking with Groovy script embedded in a re-index-from-remote command.
 The iteration cycle was rough, too--we'd run the script for a day and then discover more issues that we had to fix.

   Second, we had to rewrite and update a lot of code and our testing had a lot